scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Steps Ingress Border Router

-This section describes the steps the SCION ingress border router must perform when it receives a SCION packet.
+This section describes the steps that a SCION ingress border router must perform when it receives a SCION packet.

 1. Check that the interface through which the packet was received is equal to the ingress interface in the current hop field.
 2. Check that the current hop field is not expired and within its validity period.